elptacek/gasas/README.md

 https://admin.google.com/latacora.com/AdminHome?chromeless=1#OGX:ManageOauthClients

-Copy the client id from step 8 and paste it into the field labeled Client Name on this page.
+Copy the client id from the other pane and paste it into the field labeled Client Name on this page.
 Then copy and paste the following into the field labeled One or More API Scopes:

 https://www.googleapis.com/auth/admin.reports.audit.readonly,https://www.googleapis.com/auth/admin.reports.usage.readonly